From Gateway to ProDIGI – The Benefits of Naming Your Salesforce System

 Co-Founder and CEO - Vera Solutions, Zak Kaufman Tweet

 The International Growth Centre (IGC) is an economic research center based at the London School of Economics and operated in partnership with the University of Oxford’s Blavatnik School of Government.
 IGC provides research funding on the theme of sustainable economic growth and collaborates with governments to generate research and policy advice.
-In 2019, Vera Solutions worked with IGC to launch SPEAR, the center’s System for Policy, Evaluation, and Research.
+Vera Solutions worked with IGC to launch SPEAR, the center’s System for Policy, Evaluation, and Research.
 SPEAR enables users to centralize and visualize the projects IGC is funding in one place for the first time.
 It is integrated with IGC’s existing financial system to ensure payments are accurately tracked against projects in real-time.

 5. It inspires belief